martamerchan16/server-outfitnow/README.md

 # API Documentation

-This documentation provides an overview of the available routes and data models for the Cohort Tools API.
+Overview of the available routes and data models for the Outfit Now API.

-Throughout the project, you should use this documentation as a reference and a guide.
-Refer to it whenever you need information or more details on how to implement the routes or model your database.
+Throughout the project, we have used this documentation as a reference and guide.

 <br>

 ## Routes

-In this section, you will find detailed information about the different routes available in the API.
+These are the different routes available in our API.
-The API offers a variety of routes to work with *service* and *booking* documents.
-Each route is associated with a specific HTTP verb and URL, allowing you to perform CRUD (Create, Read, Update, and Delete) actions on the data.
+The API offers a variety of routes to work with service, users, and booking documents.
+Each route is associated with a specific HTTP verb and URL, allowing us to perform CRUD actions on the data.
 <br>

 #### Services routes